okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## App description guidelines

 An app description is displayed on your integration tile in the OIN catalog.
 You can specify your app description in the **General Settings** > **App description** field from the OIN Manager.
-See the [OIN catalog](https://www.okta.com/integrations/) for examples of existing app descriptions.
+The app description content appears in your Integration detail page, under the **Overview** header in the OIN catalog.
+See the [OIN catalog](https://www.okta.com/integrations/) for examples of existing app descriptions in their associated Integration page.

-Prepare an app description that describes what your integration offers and the features supported.
+Prepare an app description that describes what your integration offers and the supported features.
 You can also provide value-added messaging for your integration.
 Your description needs to be less than 1024 characters.
-The app description content appears in your Integration detail page, under the **Overview** header in the OIN catalog.

-For example, the following is an app description for a fictitious app called Infinipoint:

-> **Overview** <br></br>
-> Infinipoint enables enterprises of all sizes to automate cyber hygiene across their entire IT estate with unprecedented speed and scale.
-For the benefit of single-sign-on, Okta's Infinipoint integration gives your team the ability to securely manage and secure the organiation's IT assets.

 ## Use case guidelines